Small symplectic caps and embeddings of homology balls in the complex projective plane: Handlebody construction of closed symplectic 4 -manifolds

 For example, the torus framing admissible transverse surgery on $T_{5,-8}$ in $(L(3,1),\xi_{5,-8})$ yields a connected sum of standard contact structures on $L(8,5)$ and $L(7,3)$.
 See Figure~\ref{fig:decoratedFarey2}.

-\begin{proof} We first show that the torus framing admissible transverse surgery on $T_{p,q}$ is equivalent to Legendrian surgery on one of its Legendrian approximations.
+\begin{proof} The proof is essentially a reparametrization of Lemma~\ref{lem:pants-tori}.
+We first show that the torus framing admissible transverse surgery on $T_{p,q}$ is equivalent to Legendrian surgery on one of its Legendrian approximations.
 By Lemma~\ref{lem:binding}, there is a neighborhood $S_a$ of $T_{p,q}$ in $(L(r,s),\xi_{p,q})$ where $a$ is any number less than the page slope.
 Since $T_{p,q}$ is a non-trivial negative torus knot, Lemma~\ref{lem:fibered} says the torus framing plus one is less than the page slope so we can assume that $S_a$ has slope one larger than the torus framing.
 Thus as in the proof of Proposition~\ref{prop:negative=ot} we can assume that $S_a$ is a standard neighborhood of a Legendrian knot $L$ with contact framing one larger than the torus framing and $T_{p,q}$ is the transverse push-off of $L$.
-The proof of Proposition~\ref{prop:admissible-Legendrian} shows that torus framing admissible surgery on $T_{p,q}$ is the same as Legendrian surgery on $L$.
+The proof of Proposition~\ref{prop:admissible-Legendrian} (\emph{c.f.} \cite[Lemma~3.16]{BaldwinEtnyre:transverse}) shows that torus framing admissible surgery on $T_{p,q}$ is the same as Legendrian surgery on $L$.

 Since by Proposition~\ref{prop:negative=ot} the decorated path describing the contact structure $\xi_{p,q}$ is totally inconsistent at $q/p$ we know that inside of $L(r,s)$ we see the union of two basic slices